 As I barreled towards 30, my inability to navigate my way around a romantic relationship urgently needed to be addressed.
 So, I went on the hunt for an educated professional with an acronym after their name who would, in exchange for money, hopefully on a sliding scale, help fix me.
 It just made perfect sense that I would seek out a female psychotherapist.

 Carol was the shrink of a friend.
-We had to ask to make sure there were no ethical issues with taking me on as a patient.
+She had to ask to make sure there were no ethical issues with taking me on as a patient.
 Since my name had made only a cameo in their sessions, I scheduled an appointment.
 Carol was quiet, subdued, and never, ever, laughed — never — never, ever — a real blow to the ego of a comedy writer.
 I certainly wasn’t there for the audience.
 But who am I fooling, I was totally there for the audience.
 We tried for a few months, but I just never got completely comfortable with her.
 She was, I later learned, a sufficient “starter shrink.”
 Ultimately realizing that I could be miserably unhappy anywhere, I decamped Los Angeles and moved back to New York.

 Next up was Julie (or Julia) she answered to either.
 A brand new shrink, moments out of NYU, Julie (or Julia) was ready, willing, and eager — to find permanent office space.
 She was a mess.
 We moved three times in one year — the last one back to the original.
 Once or twice we were interrupted mid-session by another shrink and their patient.
 She even once asked if I’d be willing to have a session in a Starbucks.
 The constant fits and starts made it impossible for us to get any traction.
 Needing a GPS to find my shrink’s office was a real therapy killer.
 Then Julie (or Julia) announced she had lupus and canceled the next 58% of our sessions.
 Someone I no longer speak to now told me at the time: “better with the wrong shrink than no shrink at all.”
 So I stayed for another year.
 After a two week vacation in Spain one summer, I called Julie (or Julia) twice.
 I never heard back.
 She did me a favor.